 For BQA the biasing term is taken to be $H_{b}^{(l)}$ (i.e. Eq.~\ref{eq:lbias}).
 The initial value of $\alpha$ is taken to be $\alpha_0=\sqrt{\Tr'\left(H_p^2\right)}$.
 This is assumed to be typically an overshoot, so $\alpha$ is decreased with each shot if $\langle H_p \rangle$ does not decrease.
 We take $\alpha$ to decrease linearly by $\alpha_0/k$ each time.

-With an annealing time of $t_a=10$ the problems are typically easy for QA.
+With an annealing time of $t_a=10$, the problems are typically easy for QA.
 We consider 100 instances of MAX-CUT and SK.
 QA found the ground state with 100 shots or fewer for 99 of the MAX-CUT instances and all the SK instances.
 RQA found the ground state for 22 of the MAX-CUT instances and 12 of the SK instances.
 BQA found the ground state for 78 of the MAX-CUT instances and 48 of the SK instances.

 Fig.~\ref{fig:cyc_ex} shows a specific MAX-CUT and SK instance.
-The green circles shows the result form QA.
-Though clearly not adiabatic it finds the ground state in both cases.
-The blue diamonds shows the initial value of $\langle H_p \rangle$ for RQA.
-In both cases the termination condition is reached before the algorithm finds the ground state.
-The red crosses shows BQA.
+The green circles show the result from QA.
+Though clearly not adiabatic, it finds the ground state in both cases.
+The blue diamonds show the initial value of $\langle H_p \rangle$ for RQA.
+In both cases, the termination condition is reached before the algorithm finds the ground state.
+The red crosses show BQA.
 BQA managed to find the ground state in both cases.
 BQA rapidly converges towards the ground state compared to RQA and terminates within 20 shots.